cplusplus/SG20/sources/modules/program-design/iterators.md

 #### Caveats

-* Beware when using iterators in a multi-threaded environment as both the iterator and the data structure need to be correctly synchronized (see XYZ).
-TODO: find reference
+* Beware when using iterators in a multi-threaded environment as both the iterator and the data structure need to be correctly synchronized (see [XYZ](https://)).
 * Make sure that the implementation of the iterator offers at least the interface and guarantees that its category offers.